 In the scheduling literature, there is another type of preemption, known as split, which allows different pieces of the same job to be processed on several machines at a time.
-Scrafini [29] has studied a scheduling problem that arises in the production of different types of fabric in a textile industry.
+Serafini [24] has studied a scheduling problem that arises in the production of different types of fabric in a textile industry.
 Each job can be split arbitrarily and processed independently on machines and the objective is to minimize the maximum tardiness and the maximum weighted tardiness, provided that the jobs are assigned different weights.
-Xing and Zhang [30] give a systematic study of split scheduling on parallel machines.
-In particular, they show that for many objective functions, including $\sum C_j$, there exists an optimal split schedule in which all machines complete simultaneously, and such a schedule can be found in polynomial time.
+Xing and Zhang [25] give a systematic study of split scheduling on parallel machines.
+In particular, they show that for many objective functions, including $\sum C_j$ , there exists an optimal split schedule in which all machines complete simultaneously, and such a schedule can be found in polynomial time.
 Split scheduling on parallel machines still does not address the point of difference (ii) mentioned above, and this approach cannot be used directly for solving Problem SHP.

-In Section 4, we show that for schedule $S{SPT}(m)$ found by Algorithm SPT, the value $R(S{SPT}(m))$ can serve as a lower bound on the total risk for a flight schedule under the split scenario.
-For finding split schedules, we present some algorithms and their worst-case and computational analysis.
+Schedule $S{SPT}(m)$ found by Algorithm SPT provides the smallest risk if m flights are used, but it is not necessarily feasible, so that the value $R(S{SPT}(m))$ can serve as a lower bound on the total risk for a flight schedule under the split scenario.
+We present some algorithms and their worst-case and computational analysis in Section 4.